-The quest to find the best catheter to maximize our health and match our physical abilities can take years.
+The quest to find the best catheter to maximize an individual’s health and match their physical abilities can take years.
 Catheters cannot be commoditized.
 These supplies are medically necessary, clinically prescribed, and highly individualized, particularly for people who have complex and lifelong urologic needs.
 Medically prescribing the optimal product for an individual requires a detailed assessment by trained clinicians.
 Multiple factors go into selecting the most appropriate catheter to serve each individual’s health and medical needs.
 The type, size, length, material and coating on the exterior of the catheter are critical factors to consider to maximize our health.
 Over time, our needs change as we age, develop comorbidities, or experience evolving or devolving physical abilities such as feeling, flexibility and dexterity or degree of spasticity.

 Any forced change in supplies—whether in brand, coating (e.g., hydrophilic vs. non-hydrophilic), material, stiffness, or packaging—can result in trauma, increased infections, autonomic dysreflexia and mental distress.
-Making just a slight change in the catheter that has well served our health needs can quickly lead to multiple health complications, such as urinary tract infections.
-Goodbill.com reports that, “The average national ER visit cost for the treatment of a UTI is $2,215 for patients with insurance, and $2,474 for patients without insurance.
+Making just a slight change in the catheter that has well served an individual’s health needs can quickly lead to multiple health complications, such as urinary tract infections.
+Goodbill.com reports that: “The average national ER visit cost for the treatment of a UTI is $2,215 for patients with insurance, and $2,474 for patients without insurance.
 However, some hospitals are publishing prices up to 10 to 20 times higher, according to Goodbill’s price analysis of more than 2,500 hospitals across the country.”
-Repeated use of the wrong catheter can lead to longterm health problems and complications, such as increased antibiotic resistance.
+Repeated use of the wrong catheter can lead to long-term health problems and complications, such as increased antibiotic resistance.
 Other costs should also be considered, such as absences from school or employment due to less than optimal catheter use causing infections and additional negative healthcare outcomes.

 CMS’s above referenced demonstration project vividly illustrates the negative impacts competitive bidding will have on our ability to have access to the 24/7 access to the catheters that best maximizes our health.
 A major negative consequence highlighted in the demonstration is that the number of suppliers will be drastically reduced.

-CMS’s current proposal, to restrict the number of suppliers to seven companies across the entire nation denies consumers access to the supplies we must have to survive and let us hope to thrive.
-Does CMS appreciate that the network of thousands of suppliers that are in business today are so because they fulfill the health needs of those of us who rely on their experience and expertise with our specific needs?
+CMS’s current proposal, to restrict the number of suppliers to seven companies across the entire nation, denies consumers access to the supplies needed to survive and remain active in the community.

 By putting small business suppliers out of business, especially in the vast majority of rural areas throughout our country, competitive bidding will drive up health care costs.
-People must be the priority not lowest cost schemes.
+People must be the priority, not lowest cost schemes.
 Limiting the number of suppliers or restricting suppliers in the products they can offer with a lowest-cost competitive bidding formula abandons personalized healthcare, evidence-based medicine, inevitability causing consumers health issues and exponentially increasing healthcare costs.
 At the outset, arbitrarily limiting national distribution of urological supplies to a handful of suppliers solely on the basis of cost, ignores a traditional role suppliers have assumed for decades, educating consumers, caregivers and families to maximize the safest technique in catheterization use and that optimal hygiene is employed throughout the entire catheterization process.

 Competitive bidding urological supplies among only seven companies runs counter to the stated vision of CMS’s Innovation Center’s Strategy to Make America Healthy Again: